ABCM2 - ABCMdb reloaded - a central knowledgebase for variations in ABC genes

-The ABC mutations database contains mentions of ABC protein mutations extracted from the literature using the MutMiner automated data mining method.
+The ABC mutations database contains mentions of ABC protein mutations extracted from the literature using automated data mining method and also annotated infromation on variants from other databases and sources.

 - Mutations are identified automatically and stored in the database

 After mutation extraction, the hits for ABCC6, G1, G2, G5 and G8 were verified manually to assure data quality, constituting a benchmark set.
 There is also an on-line manual curation function, so that registered users can mark individual mentions of mutations as correct or incorrect.
-The database will be updated with recent PubMed search hits regularly.
+The database is updated with recent PubMed search hits once a year.

 - Alignments for comparative analysis of mutations